KonstantinosChaldaiopoulos/NLPExercise/README.md

 The second part consists of the bigram and trigram models.

-In the second part, we were asked to train and evaluate n-gram language models on a collection of 199 news articles from the Wall Street Journal, using the first 170 articles for training and the remaining 29 for evaluation.
-Specifically, we trained four models with different n-gram sizes and smoothing parameters, and evaluated their performance using the perplexity metric.
+In the second part, we were asked to train and evaluate bigram and trigram language models on a collection of 199 news articles from the Wall Street Journal, using the first 170 articles for training and the remaining 29 for evaluation.
+Specifically, we trained four models with bigram and trigram sizes for uppercase and lowercase letters and smoothing parameters of k=1 and k=0.01, and evaluated their performance using the perplexity metric.

 During the training phase, we replaced all tokens that appear in the training set less than three times with the special token "<UNK>", and added all remaining tokens to the model's vocabulary.
 We also added special tokens "<BOS>" and "<EOS>" to mark the beginning and end of each sentence, respectively.